-Upon completion of the Zoo Keeping Technology program, students should be able to:
+Upon completion of the Zoo Keeping Technology degree program, students should be able to:

 - Determine the science behind animal care, including basic biology and natural history of diverse taxa, based upon their taxonomical organization

-- Design a public interpretation program based on research of an assigned animal in regards to natural history, biology, captive housing, and conservation
+- Design a public interpretation program based on research of an assigned animal regarding natural history, biology, captive housing, and conservation

 - Evaluate animal welfare through daily observations and husbandry care